Expansion of a quantum gas in a shell trap: Discussion

 When gravity is compensated, any variation of the rf amplitude of technical origin has an important effect.
 As a consequence, the rf polarization must be controlled with high accuracy, and the amplitudes and phases of the three antennas are optimized to the $10^{-2}$ level.
-Even with our most careful rf polarization optimization we find that the annular gas presents fluctuations in the density distribution along the annulus of about 30\% rms, with three apparent maxima.
-At the present time we do not know the origin of this long wavelength fluctuations that we estimate at the level of $\sim h\times\SI{300}{\hertz}$ (or $\sim\SI{14}{\nano\kelvin}$) in chemical potential.
-This effect might be explained by the presence of unbalanced harmonics in the rf signal feeding the antennas and inducing extra couplings between the dressed manifolds \footnote{We have verified that the amplitude of all harmonics are at least 20~dB below the fundamental component.}.
+After a careful optimization of the rf polarization, the annular gas still presents fluctuations in the density distribution along the annulus of about 30\% rms, with three apparent maxima corresponding to a modulation of the chemical potential of $\sim h\times\SI{300}{\hertz}$ (or $\sim\SI{14}{\nano\kelvin}$).
+We have checked that this is due to the small size and distance of the horizontal rf antennas creating the circular polarization, both of order \SI{10}{\milli\metre}, leading to an rf field amplitude modulation at the level of 1\% in a region of size 0.1~mm, with three minima.
+We note that for all adiabatic potentials the 2D criterion implies $\mu<\hbar\omega_\perp$, while $\omega_\perp\ll\Omega_0$ to ensure the adiabatic following of the dressed spin state.
+As $\Omega_0$ enters in the effective potential as a reference energy, see for example~\eref{eqn:Vtoy}, fluctuations of the local chemical potential are of the same order of magnitude than those of $\Omega_0$.
+For our parameters $\mu/\Omega_0\sim\SI{5e-3}{}$ and targeting a control of the local chemical potential at the 10 percent level would require an unprecedented control of the rf dressing inhomogeneities at the 0.05 percent level.